Argentina–India relations: Economic relations

 Several India companies such as TCS, Wipro, CRISIL, Bajaj, Cellent, United Phosphorus Ltd (UPL), Synthesis Quimica, Glenmar and Godrej operate in Argentina.
 They employ 7000 Argentines as of 2013.
 ONGC signed a MoU with ENARSA for possible joint ventures in Argentina for oil exploration.

 Argentine companies operating in India include IMPSA, Biosidus and BAGO.

 Indian investment in the country totaled $930 million in 2013.
-Argentine investment in India totalled $120 million in 2013.
+Argentine investment in India totalled $120 million in 2013.Bilateral trade between India and Argentina grew from 2019 to 2022, reaching USD 6.4 billion in 2022.
+During this period, trade maintained a net surplus in favor of Argentina, with India ranking among the top five export destinations for Argentine goods.
 In 2024, Indian investment in the third quarter was US$613 million.

 Trade

 A preferential trade agreement between India and Mercosur (of which Argentina is a member) came into operation in 2009.

 Bilateral trade

 Bilateral trade between India and Argentina reached US$6.4 billion in 2022.
 In both 2021 and 2022, India emerged as Argentina's fourth-largest trading partner, with Argentina playing a vital role in supplying edible oils—especially soybean oil—to the Indian market.
 In 2023, bilateral trade was significantly impacted by Argentina's severe drought and a foreign exchange crisis, resulting in a sharp 39% decline, with total trade falling to US$3.9 billion.